wdporter/i-am-that-vuepress/78-all-knowledge-is-ignorance/readme.md

 **Q:**&ensp;It must have been the grace and power of your *guru*.

 **M:**&ensp;His words were true and so they came true.
 True words always come true.
 My *guru* did nothing; his words acted because they were true.
-Whatever I did, came from within, unasked and unexpected.
+Whatever I did came from within, unasked and unexpected.

-**Q:**&ensp;The *guru* started a process without takeïng any part in it?
+**Q:**&ensp;The *guru* started a process without taking any part in it?

 **M:**&ensp;Put it as you like.
 Things happen as they happen — who can tell why and how?
 I did nothing deliberately.
 All came by itself — the desire to let go, to be alone, to go within.